StarPlayrX/bigmac/README.md

 2. The preinstall enables the Mac OS installer in memory.
 The installer is not physically touched.
 3. Reboot boot using `option key`
 4. At boot screen select the external USB `Install macOS Big Sur` disk.
 (It will be yellow if it is on an external drive)
-5. You can also try `sudo bless -mount '/Volumes/Install macOS Big Sur' -setBoot --nextonly`
-6. Wait for it the external media to boot up.
+5. Wait for it the external media to boot up.
-7. From there open the terminal
+6. From there open the terminal
-8. `cd /Volumes/pathToBigMacDisk/`
+7. `cd /Volumes/pathToBigMacDisk/`
-9. `cd bigMaster.master`
+8. `cd bigMaster.master`
-10. Omiting `sudo` follow the `Pre Install track in this guide`
+9. Omiting `sudo` follow the `Pre Install track in this guide`
-11. Quit the Terminal app
+10. Quit the Terminal app
-12. Within the window of the booted up install media: select the `Big Sur install icon` and click the `continue` button.
+11. Within the window of the booted up install media: select the `Big Sur install icon` and click the `continue` button.
 Select your disk and agree to the license.
-13. After the install is complete, boot from the external USB `Install mac OS Big Sir` disk again.
+12. After the install is complete, boot from the external USB `Install mac OS Big Sir` disk again.
-14. Open Terminal
+13. Open Terminal
-15. `cd /Volumes/pathToBigMacDisk/`
+14. `cd /Volumes/pathToBigMacDisk/`
 15. `cd bigmac.master`
 16. Omiting `sudo` follow the `Post Install track in this guide`
-19. Select the start up disk
+17. Select the start up disk

 ## Pre Install script (Works with All Macs)
 1. Erase a disk using GUID Partition and Mac OS Extended (Journaled) aka JHFS+ (this step may be automated)